 Merle coat patterning is common to several dog breeds including the Australian Shepherd, Catahoula Leopard Dog, and Shetland Sheepdog, among many others.
 Merle arises from an unstable SINE insertion (which we term the "M" allele) that disrupts activity of the pigmentary gene PMEL, leading to mottled or patchy coat color.
-Dogs with an Mm result are likely to be phenotypically merle or could be "phantom" merle, that is, they have a merle allele that does not affect coat color.
-Dogs with an MM result are likely to be phenotypically merle or double merle.
+Dogs with an Mm result are likely to be phenotypically merle or could be "nonexpressing" merle, meaning that the merle pattern is very subtle or not at all evident in their coat.
+Dogs with an MM result are likely to be phenotypically merle.
 Dogs with an mm result have no merle alleles and are unlikely to have a merle coat pattern.